awsdocs/amazon-s3-developer-guide/doc_source/IndexDocumentSupport.md

 # Configuring Index Document Support<a name="IndexDocumentSupport"></a>

 An *index document* is a webpage that Amazon S3 returns when a request is made to the root of a website or any subfolder\.
 For example, if a user enters `http://www.example.com` in the browser, the user is not requesting any specific page\.
-In that case, Amazon S3 serves up the index document, which is sometimes referred to as the default page\.
+In that case, Amazon S3 serves up the index document, which is sometimes referred to as the *default page*\.

 When you configure your bucket as a website, provide the name of the index document\.
 You then upload an object with this name and configure it to be publicly readable\.

 The trailing slash at the root\-level URL is optional\.
-For example, if you configure your website with `index.html` as the index document, either of the following URLs return `index.html`\.
+For example, if you configure your website with `index.html` as the index document, either of the following URLs returns `index.html`\.

 ```
 1. http://example-bucket.s3-website.Region.amazonaws.com/